Medical use

 Medical use is also allowed for the purposes of research or product control as authorized by the Director of the ANSM.

-Pursuant to Decree No. 2020-1230 dated of 7 October 2020, the ANSM is currently assessing the viability of a specific program in order to allow the medical use of cannabis, particularly for epilepsy, multiple sclerosis and palliative care.
-This program, which was initially scheduled until 26 March 2023, has been extended for one-year due namely to the low prescription rate in certain regions.
+Pursuant to Order of 16 October 2020, the ANSM is currently assessing the viability of a specific program in order to allow the medical use of cannabis, particularly for epilepsy, multiple sclerosis and palliative care.
+This program, which was initially scheduled until 26 March 2023, has been until a cannabis-based medicine is approved and available, and no later than 31 December 2024.

 Recreational use